 The economic outlook now is promising.
 Many expats retiring to Malaysia have expressed their satisfaction with the current Prime Minister who is introducing sweeping reforms.

 Generally the country has a good infrastructure with a world class airport, very modern capital city and a well-developed and maintained road network.

 Malaysia has a strong commitment to becoming a leading IT and multimedia hub for the region.
 It demonstrated this by creating the Multimedia Super Corridor (MSC).
 A high tech area offering state of the art communication networks stretching from Kuala Lumpur to the international airport.

 Malaysia has one of the lowest population densities of countries in Asia.
 This means plenty of unspoiled countryside where you can explore the jungle, hill stations and tropical islands or relax on the many beaches.
 There is a wealth of flora and fauna as well as wild life.

 The major roads are excellent and it is easy to drive around the country once you get used to some of the local driving styles.
 There are also a large number of excellent hotels which have some of the lowest rates in Asia making domestic travel a pleasure and remarkably good value.

-There is a wide range of sports for players and spectators.
+There's a wide range of sports for players and spectators.

-Malaysians are also outstanding hockey, badminton and squash players and enthusiastic football fans.
+Malaysians are outstanding hockey, badminton and squash players and enthusiastic football fans.
 For more active sports enthusiasts there are many golf courses, tennis and squash courts and groups playing cricket and rugby.